incepter/react-async-states/packages/docs/docs/faq/how-the-library-works.md

 const effectDurationMs = numberOrZero(this.config.runEffectDurationMs);

 if (!areRunEffectsSupported() || !this.config.runEffect || effectDurationMs === 0) {
-  return this.runImmediately(extraPropsCreator, ...args);
+  return this.runImmediately(createProducerEffects, ...args);
 } else {
-  return this.runWithEffect(extraPropsCreator, ...args);
+  return this.runWithEffect(createProducerEffects, ...args);
 }
 ```